turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/2_custom_apis.md

 In OData a function is an operation called with GET that returns data without making any changes.
 Parameters are passed in the url when the function is invoked.
 Functions must return some data else it will not appear in the metadata service document and a 404 error will be returned when the function is invoked.

 We cannot use functions when the API is enabled for workflow.
 The Dataverse Connector currently only enables actions.

-Note, there is a limit on the length of a url we can send.

 Actions use POST: